-CAP is a clearinghouse for callers, helping identify the client's problem and which other departments may be able to help: Fee Arbitration, the Office of the General Counsel, Unauthorized Practice of Law, etc.
+CAP is a clearinghouse for callers, helping identify the client's problem and which other departments may be able to help: Fee Arbitration, the Office of the General Counsel, Unlicensed Practice of Law, etc.

 Everything CAP deals with is confidential, except: